Rip Current Safety

 National and State Partners

 National Weather Service offices in North Carolina are key partners in working with state agencies and beach communities’ ocean rescue teams.
-For example, NWS Wilmington, NC has an outreach partnership with NC Department Health and Human Services to reach audiences of people who are deaf and hard-of hearing.
+NWS Wilmington, NC has an outreach partnership with NC Department Health and Human Services to reach audiences of people who are deaf and hard-of hearing.

 Partners for North Carolina Sea Grant research include: